What is Sarcoidosis?

-Sarcoidosis is an inflammatory disease that can produce small clusters of cells called "granulomas" anywhere in or on the body, including internal organs and the skin.
+Sarcoidosis is an inflammatory disease that can produce small clusters of cells, granulomas, anywhere in the body’s organs or on the skin.
 A multi-organ disease, sarcoidosis may affect a range of systems, including the nervous system, musculoskeletal system, lymph glands, lungs, skin, liver, spleen, eyes, heart, brain, and kidneys.
-In some cases inflamed granulomas may interfere with the functioning of an organ.
-The disease is not contagious.
+In some cases, inflamed granulomas may interfere with the functioning of an organ.

-Sarcoidosis impacts people in many different ways.
-Fortunately, most patients with sarcoidosis have no or minor complaints, and lead a relatively normal life.
-Approximately 75 percent of sarcoidosis patients do not have symptoms and do not need treatment.
-In approximately 25 percent of patients, the symptoms may appear chronic and/or worsen (although the condition is rarely fatal).
-It is these chronic, complex cases that Mount Sinai specializes in treating.
+Sarcoidosis is not contagious.
+Sarcoidosis may affect people in different ways.
+Fortunately, most patients with sarcoidosis lead a relatively normal life and do not have major complaints.
+Approximately 70 percent of sarcoidosis patients do not have symptoms and do not need treatment.

-Sarcoidosis symptoms vary widely and may appear to varying degrees and for differing periods of time.
-Some patients have no symptoms; some have symptoms that are unpleasant but not disabling; some experience symptoms that disappear with or without treatment then return.
+Sarcoidosis symptoms vary widely and may appear to varying degrees and for differing periods.
+Some patients have no symptoms; some have symptoms that are unpleasant but not disabling; some experience symptoms that disappear with or without treatment and then return.
 If symptoms last for more than two years, the sarcoidosis is considered chronic.

 Depending on the part of the body affected, sarcoidosis patients may experience symptoms that include the following:

 - A feeling that something just is not right

 - Cognitive difficulties

 - High calcium levels in the blood or urine